 Mr. Qamaniq (interpretation): Thank you, Mr. Speaker.
-Good afternoon to the people of Pond Inlet, my colleagues, and the people of Nunavut.
-I would like to direct my question to the Minister of Economic Development and Transportation.
+I say "good day" to my fellow residents of Pond Inlet, my colleagues, and my fellow Nunavummiut.

+Mr. Speaker, my questions are for the Minister of Economic Development and Transportation.

-Mr. Speaker, as the minister is aware, the people of Pond Inlet have been very supportive of the new marine infrastructure project that is being constructed in my community.
-Recent news reports indicate that work on the project continues today.
-I have the information of the recent report.
-I would like to ask the minister, (interpretation ends) Mr. Speaker, can the minister clarify the extent to which the COVID-19 pandemic has impacted the timeline and budget for the completion of the project?
+Mr. Speaker, as the minister is aware, the people of Pond Inlet have been very supportive of the new marine infrastructure that is being constructed in the community.
+Recent news reports indicate that work on the project continues.
+Although I can't provide the actual documents, I have a copy of the recent news reports online that I will not specify in detail.

+Mr. Speaker, I would like to ask the minister: (interpretation ends) can the minister clarify the extent to which the COVID-19 pandemic has impacted the timeline and budget for the completion of the project?
 Thank you, Mr. Speaker.